Xor-el/EmailValidationPascal/README.md

 #### Building
-This project was created using Delphi 10 Seattle Update 1 but should compile in any Delphi version from XE3 and FreePascal 2.6 Upwards.
+This project was created using Delphi 10 Seattle Update 1.
+The (**`uEmailValidation.pas`**) unit should compile in any Delphi version from 2009 and FreePascal 2.6.4 Upwards.

 if you are using XE3 Upwards and working with the **`Mobile`** compilers in which strings are Zero-Based by Default, Please use the (**`uEmailValidationZeroBased.pas`**) unit else any of the units you like.